Paul Simonon's smashed up bass guitar and one of Joe Strummer's lyric notebooks feature as part of an exhibition on London Calling by The Clash.

 The Museum of London's Clash exhibition is followed in spring 2020 by a new display exploring London's relationship with dub music and culture.

-The Clash: London Calling is at Museum of London from 15 November 2019-spring 2020.
+The Clash: London Calling is at Museum of London until 19 April.
 Entry is free